aollivierre/docs/Intune/LAPS/ComparingMethodsToCreateLocalAccount.md

 > **Disclaimer:** This content was created with the assistance of Generative AI.
 While efforts have been made to ensure accuracy and relevance, users are advised to review and verify the information provided according to their specific needs and context.

 > **Disclaimer:** The 2024 approach discussed in this article is currently available only for Windows 11 Insider Canary builds.
 It is not recommended for production environments.
 Please evaluate the stability and security implications before deploying this method in any critical systems.

-> **Disclaimer:** The 2024 approach discussed in this article is currently available only for Windows 11 Insider Canary builds.
-It is not recommended for production environments.
-Please evaluate the stability and security implications before deploying this method in any critical systems.
 >
 > **Note:** If you encounter the following error codes when using the 2020 approach to create a local administrator account, they can be safely ignored:
 >